michael-milette/moodle-filter_filtercodes/README.md

 * {ifmincreator}{/ifmincreator} : Will display the enclosed content only if the user is logged-in as a course creator or above.
 * {ifmanager}{/ifmanager} : Will display the enclosed content only if the user is logged-in as a manager.
 * {ifminmanager}{/ifminmanager} : Will display the enclosed content only if the user is logged-in as a manager or above.
+* {ifminsitemanager}{/ifminsitemanager} : Will display the enclosed content only if the user is logged-in as a site manager or above.
 * {ifadmin}{/ifadmin} : Will display the enclosed content only if the user is logged-in as an administrator.
 * {ifcustomrole roleshortname}{/ifcustomrole} : Will display enclosed content only if the user has the custom role specified by its shortname within the current context.
 * {ifnotcustomrole roleshortname}{/ifnotcustomrole} : Will display enclosed content only if the user does not have the custom role specified by its shortname within the current context.